5 Reasons Why People Do an MBA Degree

 3. Challenge one’s self

 The MBA is not an easy degree to get accepted into, nor is it easy to complete.
 Many people choose to further educate themselves as a personal challenge.
-In AIB’s case with the 12 month MBA while you work, many students indicated that the challenge of fitting the MBA in around their busy schedule was one which they found to be a very rewarding experience upon graduation.
+In AIB’s case, many students indicated that the challenge of fitting the MBA in around their busy schedule was one which they found to be a very rewarding experience upon graduation.
 There is also an overwhelming sense of personal achievement upon completing a degree like the MBA.

 4. Get qualified